GETTING STARTED WITH YOUR CONCEALMENT LINER.

-CONGRATULATIONS on getting your concealment belt from Concealment Labs!
+CONGRATULATIONS on getting your concealment liner from Concealment Labs!
 Please review the “Set Up Guide”.

 Concealment Labs supports safe, responsible firearm ownership and use.

-Before trimming any excess webbing from your concealment belt, please ensure you’re satisfied with the fit and length.
-We recommend leaving at least 6 inches of excess webbing for optimal adjustability.
+Before trimming any excess webbing from your concealment liner, please ensure you’re satisfied with the fit and length.
+We recommend leaving at least 6 inches of excess webbing for optimal adjustability and security.
+(Cutting your webbing too short may cause the webbing to easily come undone).
 To trim, simply cut straight across and seal the cut edges with a heat source, such as a lighter or torch, to prevent fraying.

 The Concealment Labs belt is designed to contour to your natural waistline for the best fit.
 To achieve optimal adjustment, first loosen the screws on both ends of the belt just enough to allow them to pivot freely.
 Wrap the belt around your waist where your pants typically sit, then attach your holster and pistol.
 Once your holster and pistol are in place, adjust the hinges of the buckles to achieve a comfortable and natural fit.
 When you’re satisfied with the positioning, tighten the screws to secure them in place.
 To limit the possibility of screws backing out you are free to apply small amounts of thread locker to the threads.
-Recommended thread locker is the Vibra-Tite Vc-3 Threadmate.
+It is highly recommended that you apply the provided Vibra-Tite Vc-3 Threadmate before wearing.

 Our Concealment Labs belts are specifically designed for carrying a pistol rig AIWB, lining the inside of your pants.
 Before wearing ensure that all the screws are tight.
 Not using your belt as intended may cause excess wear and damage to the belt.